Super Smash Bros. Ultimate Nintendo Direct to stream Thursday

 "The Direct will be followed by a post-show Nintendo Treehouse: Live presentation."

-We can expect to see the last new characters, stages and features to be unveiled on Thursday -- 40 minutes is plenty of time for some big reveals.
+We can expect to see the last new characters, stages and features unveiled in the Nintendo Direct.
+Forty minutes is plenty of time for some big reveals.

 First published at 7:57 a.m.
 PT.